jruizcano/ML_REV/README.md

 ## Brief Explanation of Project

-This project was made as part of the PPLE Finance Specialist course at IE. Final Grade 10.00/10.00.
+This project was made as part of the PPLE Finance Specialist course at IE.

 The objective was to increase the amount of loans the company was granting customers, while also attempting to minimize the risk of default.